miguelmota/golang-for-nodejs-developers/README.md

 ### big numbers
 ---

-Examples of creating big number types from and to uint, string, hex, and bytes.
+Examples of creating big number types from and to uint, string, hex, and buffers.

 #### Node.js